Late Night Studio

 There I was, holding in my hand a device that was roughly the same size and shape as my first ever radio, though possibly a bit lighter.
 And I was listening to the radio on it, with that same slightly tinny sound that you get from small speakers, except that this was probably slightly better in that there was no whistles and de-tuning.

-What I held in my hand at that moment was, to all intents and purposes, a “tranny”.
+What I held in my hand at that moment was, to all intents and purposes, the portable “transistor radio” of old.

 I know many radio purists of the old school who will disagree, and talk about receiving terrestrial signals.
 But to me that is not the point.